 Following FCA approval in 2016, the LCIV has continued to trade and the City of Westminster Pension Fund transferred the Baillie Gifford mandate (valued at £178m) into the LCIV in April 2016.
 This was followed by transferring the Majedie portfolio in May 2017 (valued at £308m), the CQS multi asset credit fund in November 2018 (valued at £91m).
 In addition to this this, the Fund transitioned proceeds from the Majedie sale into the LCIV Morgan Stanley Global Sustain fund during November 2020 (valued at £328m).
-During January 2022, the fund transitioned sale proceeds from the LOIV Ruffer absolute return fund (valued at £50m).
+During January 2022, the fund transitioned sale proceeds from the Longview equity mandate into the LCIV Ruffer absolute return fund (valued at £50m).